 - Super Mario Maker and Super Mario Maker 2 have a very large community of fans that don't even play the games themselves but love to watch dedicated streamers play the Sturgeon's Law-prone levels that random people have created.
 For this reason, many content creators attempt Super Expert No-Skip runs so that their viewers can watch them play through the horrors that await.
 Other sub-communities include Troll Levels (levels designed to make players look like idiots), Puzzle Levels (levels designed to test players' knowledge or problem-solving skills), and Kaizo Levels (Nintendo Hard levels designed for players to show off their reflexes and platforming skills).

 - Telltale Games works are more story-driven Adventure Game affairs with different outcomes depending on the choices.
-So naturally they make for great Let's Play videos, especially if they're based on a popular IP such as The Walking Dead, Batman, Fables or Game of Thrones to name a few, just to see the choices of what certain LPers would make.
+So naturally they make for great Let's Play videos, especially if they're based on a popular IP such as The Walking Dead (Telltale), Batman, Fables or Game of Thrones to name a few, just to see the choices of what certain LPers would make.

 - Undertale is a game where the choices you make have tangible consequences, and is generally considered a case of Enjoy the Story, Skip the Game, so many watch LPs both to consume the story and to see the choices the player will choose to make and how they react to them.